 In general, his research addresses the influence of new technologies and digital media over people's daily lives, as well as the effect of such use on the overall democratic process.

-He has published several books and book chapters with prestigious academic publishers including his latest (forthcoming) book Social Media Democracy Mirage with Cambridge University Press.
-Likewise, his work (nearly 120 articles) has been published in numerous ISI/JCR indexed peer-reviewed academic journals such as (alphabetically): American Behavioral Scientist, British Journal of Social Psychology, Communication Resarch, Computers in Human Behavior, Cyberpsychology, Behavior, and Social Networking, Digital Journalism, Human Communication Research, The Information Society, International Journal of Communication, International Journal of Public Opinion Research, International Journal of Press/Politics, Journal of Broadcasting & Electronic Media, Journal of Communication, Journal of Computer-Mediated Communication, Journal of Information Technology & Politics, Journal of Cross-Cultural Psychology, Journalism, Journalism & Mass Communication Quarterly, Journalism Practice, Journalism Studies, Mass Communication & Society, Media Psychology, New Media & Society, Personality and Social Psychology Bulletin, Political Communication, Politics, Political Psychology, REIS: Revista Española de Investigaciones Sociológicas, Revista Internacional de Sociología, Revista Latina de Comunicación Social, Social Science Computer Review, among others.
+He has published over a dozen books and volumes with prestigious academic publishers including his latest (forthcoming) book Social Media Democracy Mirage with Cambridge University Press.
+Likewise, his work (nearly 130 articles) has been published in numerous WoS/JCR indexed peer-reviewed academic journals such as (alphabetically): American Behavioral Scientist, British Journal of Social Psychology, Communication Resarch, Computers in Human Behavior, Cyberpsychology, Behavior, and Social Networking, Digital Journalism, Human Communication Research, The Information Society, International Journal of Communication, International Journal of Public Opinion Research, International Journal of Press/Politics, Journal of Broadcasting & Electronic Media, Journal of Communication, Journal of Computer-Mediated Communication, Journal of Information Technology & Politics, Journal of Cross-Cultural Psychology, Journalism, Journalism & Mass Communication Quarterly, Journalism Practice, Journalism Studies, Mass Communication & Society, Media Psychology, New Media & Society, Personality and Social Psychology Bulletin, Political Communication, Politics, Political Psychology, REIS: Revista Española de Investigaciones Sociológicas, Revista Internacional de Sociología, Revista Latina de Comunicación Social, Social Science Computer Review, among others.